Spinal arthritis exercises

 Your physical therapist or spine specialist may talk to you about the spinal arthritis exercises listed below.
 It is extremely important, however, to consult with your physician before attempting any exercise for your spinal arthritis, as some exercises could make your condition worse.

 Here are some examples of common spine exercises:

-- Range of motion: keep muscles limber by doing small arm circles.
-Plus, a mild game of golf can keep the lumbar (lower) and cervical (upper) regions of your spine flexible
+- Range of motion — Keep muscles limber by doing small arm circles.
+A mild game of golf can keep the lumbar (lower) and cervical (upper) regions of your spine flexible.

 - Aerobic exercise — Build endurance without doing high-impact activities by swimming easy laps in a pool or training on an elliptical machine.

-If you have been diagnosed with spinal arthritis and you find that conservative remedies, like spinal arthritis exercises, are not providing you with enough pain relief to continue your everyday activities, Laser Spine Institute may be able to help.
-Our team of surgeons has developed several innovative, minimally invasive procedures that have helped tens of thousands of people find relief from chronic neck and back pain.
+If you have been diagnosed with spinal arthritis, and you find that conservative remedies, like spinal arthritis exercises, are not providing you with enough pain relief to continue your everyday activities, Laser Spine Institute may be able to help.
+Our team of surgeons have perfected several innovative, minimally invasive stabilization and decompression procedures that have helped tens of thousands of people find relief from chronic neck and back pain.
 These outpatient procedures are often the clinically appropriate first choice over traditional open spine surgery.
-Contact us today to learn more and for a complimentary review of your MRI or CT scan
+Contact us today to review your MRI report and determine if you are a candidate for our procedures.